nguyenphuminh/catbrain/README.md

 * Proper GPU acceleration, possibly with CUDA/ROCm and Node C++ bindings.
 * More GD opimizers or different optimization algos.
 * More pre-built neural network architectures.
-* Code refactoring and optimization.
+* Code refactoring, test cases, and optimization.
 * Minor utilities for convenience.
 * More activation functions.